AATS Staff Spotlight: Patty Davis

 I went from instructor to senior instructor.
 I missed the counseling side of my background, and advising fit that.
-When the First Year Advising Center opened, I was asked to continue pre-health advising but to do so in the First Year Advising Center.
+When the Advising & Transfer Services opened, I was asked to continue pre-health advising but to do so in the Advising & Transfer Services.
 After around a year, the Associate Director position became available, and I was asked to apply.
 I jumped at the chance.
-The First Year Advising Center was renamed Academic Advising & Transfer Services.
+The Advising & Transfer Services was renamed Academic Advising & Transfer Services.

 How did you become a pre-health advisor?